For some retailers, acquiring new customers is easy. The hard part can be delivering on promises—like having enough inventory to sell.

 Demand planning vs. demand forecasting

-Forecasting and planning often get confused.
-While both estimate the level of demand a store will experience, demand forecasting gives an estimate of how much you’ll sell.
+The terms forecasting and planning are often used interchangeably.
+While both estimate the level of demand a store will experience, demand forecasting gives an estimate of how much you are expected to sell based on historical data.
+The process also includes analyzing data points such as sales, inventory performance, and new product launches and discontinued items.

 - Staffing schedules